anusii/solidui/README.md

 - `customContent`: Custom dialogue content widget (replaces default dialogue if provided)
 - `children`: Additional widgets to show in the About dialogue (optional)
 - `showOnNarrowScreen`: Show About button on narrow screens (default true)
-- `showOnVeryNarrowScreen`: Show About button on very narrow screens (default true)
+- `showOnVeryNarrowScreen`: Show About button on very narrow screens (default false)
 - `priority`: Priority for ordering in AppBar actions (default 999)
 - `tooltip`: Custom tooltip text (auto-generated if not provided)
 - `onPressed`: Custom callback when About button is pressed (optional)